AI Screenr

 The AI already avoids illegal/discriminatory questions by default.
 Use this for company-specific restrictions.

-How AI Screenr filters a 100-candidate funnel
+How AI Screenr filters a 100-candidate pipeline

 Applications received